aleskxyz/reality-ezpz/README.md

 ## Example
 You can combine different options together.

-We want to setup your server this these configurations:
+We want to setup a server with these configurations:
 * `grpc` transport protocol
 * `www.wikipedia.org` as SNI domain
 * Block adult contents